 Corvette C4 ZR-1

 The 1990 Corvette ZR-1 was General Motors first serious attempt to turn the much-maligned C4 Corvette into a world-beating supercar – and an affordable supercar at that!
 The ZR-1 had a Lotus-designed 32-valve V8 that gave it a zero-to-60 time of 4.4 seconds, and Lotus’ input on the suspension ensured that the ZR-1 was truly trackable.
-Today, these all-American supercars are bargains at $30,000 or less.
+Today, these all-American supercars are still relative bargains.

 This old-school 1970s-era supercar combines an Italian chassis with an American muscle-car engine — specifically a 351 cubic inch (5.8-liter) Ford Cleveland small-block V8.
 Styling was a mix of old world and new; Italian design firm Ghia was responsible, but they gave the job to American-born designer Tom Tjaarda.
 Panteras are harder to come by than other exotics, but it’s possible to find clean, original examples for $60,000 or less.